SpicaStack/Progyon/INSTALL.md

 make
 ```

-Afterwards, the file `pic32prog` will appear in the build directory.
+Afterwards, the file `progyon` will appear in the build directory.

+## Up to date info

+When in doubt whether this file has been updated, make sure to check the `.gitlab-ci.yml` file.
+Problems in that one will alert the maintainers.